-We offer drift boat trips on the Magalloway, Androscoggin and Kennebec rivers.
+We offer drift boat trips on the Magalloway and Kennebec rivers.
 These trips focus on trout during the spring and fall and Smallmouth Bass when the water temps warm up during the summer months.
-The Androscoggin and Kennebec are big rivers that offer the opportunity to see lots of water in the course of the day.
+The Kennebec is a big rivers that offer the opportunity to see lots of water in the course of the day.
 The diversity of waters and landscape on these large rivers create a memorable Maine experience.
 The Magalloway is a smaller river that offers a more intimate, close to the water experience.
 The Magalloway can be floated with a smaller raft that is often pulled up on a sandbar to spend more time at a particular cut bank.
-The Androscoggin and Kennebec rivers are good for trout through the third week of June depending on the water temps while the Magalloway will hold Brook Trout and Salmon all the summer.
+The Kennebec river is good for trout through the third week of June depending on the water temps while the Magalloway will hold Brook Trout and Salmon all the summer.
 Our guides have lots of experience in their boats and on these rivers.
 Their boats will take 1 or 2 fisherman and are roomy and comfortable for a full day on the river.

 Small Stream Trips